 Cancun is Mexico‘s premier resort destination, far outshining the role that Acapulco had once played for North America’s top holiday vacation nation.
 If images of white sand beaches, clear blue water, jet skiing, scuba diving, and lounging by the pool aren’t enough of a draw, add to that image sensational nightclubs with larger than life shows and a plethora of ancient Mayan ruins and you have a sense of what the Cancun experience is all about.

-Jutting into the Caribbean Sea, Cancun rests at the very tip of the Yucatan Peninsula on land that was commonly used as refuge for seafaring pirates.
-The resort town was built in the mid 1970s in close proximity to, and in some cases on top of, prized ancient Mayan ruins.
+Jutting into the Caribbean Sea, Cancun rests at the very tip of the Yucatan Peninsula on land that was commonly used as a refuge for seafaring pirates.
+The resort town was built in the mid-1970s in close proximity to, and in some cases on top of, prized ancient Mayan ruins.

 Ruins, Not Ruined

 Although simple mention of Cancun alone evokes thoughts of extravagant parties and spring break benders, make sure to take it easy enough so that you may enjoy a day trip to the surrounding Mayan ruins with a clear mind and an appreciative attitude.

 The most famous ruins are at Chichen Itza in the center of the peninsula.
 Inhabited from 445 BC to 1204 AD, then mysteriously abandoned, these ruins are centered about a pyramid with steps that culminate at giant serpent heads.
 Visit during either of the equinoxes and the shadows will appear as though a giant snake is descending the pyramid.

 Closer to Cancun, Tulum is also a popular Mayan destination that overlooks the turquoise waters of the Caribbean.